pzivich/Delicatessen/docs/Built-in Equations.rst

 Robust Regression
 =============================

-Similar to the mean, regression can also be made robust to outliers.
+Similar to the mean, linear regression can also be made robust to outliers.
 This is simply accomplished by placing a loss function on the residuals.
-Again, several loss functions are available.
-Robust regression is only available for linear regression models.
+Several loss functions are available.
 The following is a plot showcasing the influence functions for the available robust loss functions.

 .. image:: images/robust_loss.png